Easy Homemade Burrito Bowl is a simplified version of Chipotle's Burrito Bowls. Save time and money with this vibrant, fresh, and fabulous recipe!

 Directions

-- Mix the seasonings together in a small bowl.
-Mist or brush chicken breasts with extra virgin olive oil then season on both sides with the mix and grill for 3-4 minutes a side over medium-high heat until no longer pink in the center.
+- Mist or brush chicken breasts with extra virgin olive oil then season on both sides with remaining seasoning mix (may not need all) and grill for 3-4 minutes per side over medium-high heat until no longer pink in the center.
 Let rest for 5 minutes then chop and set aside.

-- Add black beans to a small saucepan with water and 1 Tablespoon seasoning mix.
-Bring to a boil then reduce heat to low to stay warm.
+- Add black beans to a small saucepan with water and reserved 1 Tablespoon seasoning mix.
+Bring to a simmer then turn heat to low to stay warm.

-- For the Quick Gacamole: Add all ingredients to a bowl then mash with a potato masher.
+- Add all ingredients to a bowl then mash with the back of a fork.
 Taste and adjust garlic salt if necessary.

 - Scoop cooked Cilantro-Lime Rice into bowls then top with grilled chicken, seasoned beans, cherry tomatoes, sweet corn, shredded cheese, romaine lettuce, and Quick Guacamole.
 Serve with Tabasco sauce and salsa, if desired.